core-coin/go-core/cmd/cvm/README.md

                                       `stdout` - into the stdout output
                                       `stderr` - into the stderr output --state.fork value                 Name of ruleset to use.
-   --state.chainid value              ChainID to use (default: 1) --state.reward value               Mining reward.
+   --state.networkid value              ChainID to use (default: 1) --state.reward value               Mining reward.
 Set to -1 to disable (default: 0)

 ```

 ### Error codes and output